Thursday, December 5, 2024

 crossing Gumi Dam on my way to Nakdan Dam

-Betelgeuse and Jupiter
+Betelgeuse (L) and Jupiter (R center, slightly diagonally below)

 church in the morning light